qingreee1/material-theme-jetbrains-docs/docs/introduction.md

 <img class="promo-img" src="{{ site.img_folder | prepend: site.baseurl | replace: '//', '/' }}/lookandfeel.svg">

 This plugins installs fresh, modern and beautiful Look and Feels for the Intellij platform.
-Up to this day, the Jetbrains engineers did not provide an API for creating custom Look and Feels, leaving us stuck with the prebundled *Darcula* and *IntelliJ*.
+Up to this day, the JetBrains engineers did not provide an API for creating custom Look and Feels, leaving us stuck with the prebundled *Darcula* and *IntelliJ*.
 Nonetheless, this plugin is exploiting the Java Swing theming capabilities to override those setup by Darcula in order to provide a new Look And Feel based on the [Sublime Material Theme](https://github.com/equinusocio/material-theme) by Mattia Astorino.